NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6B
   - Turns backturned opponents around
   - High crushes
+- 6BB(B)
+  - Has 2 more frames of hitstun
+  - +1 damage
-- 6BB(B) has 2 more frames of hitstun; +1 damage; hitbox comes out and disappears one frame sooner
+  - Hitbox comes out and disappears one frame sooner
 - 6A
   - Has 10 less recovery frames
   - Doki hitbox slightly bigger